csc-training/geocomputing/python/sentinel/README.md

+!!! note

+These scripts are outdated since SciHub has been replaced by the Copernice Space Data Ecosystem in 2023.
+Use [sentinelhub](https://sentinelhub-py.readthedocs.io/en/latest/index.html) instead.

 ### Sentinel download script

 This script is an example how to find and download large quantities of Sentinel-2 images using Python and the [sentinelsat library](https://sentinelsat.readthedocs.io).